StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/opentelemetry-nodejs.md

 * AWS Lambda scripts running `NodeJS 14.x` (or later)
   * These will be the Lambda functions you wish to add OpenTelemetry support to.
   * They should be able to communicate with the StackState Agent.
 * The [AWS StackPack](/stackpacks/integrations/aws/aws.md) should be installed and configured in StackState.
-The AWS StackPack CloudFormation template will deploy the latest supported OpenTelemetry Lambda Layer, which is required for AWS OpenTelemetry functionality.
+The AWS StackPack CloudFormation template will deploy the latest supported OpenTelemetry Lambda Layer (required for AWS OpenTelemetry functionality).

 ### Supported Services